DiligenceVault Data Processing Agreement

 DiligenceVault acts as a Processor to the Customer, who can act either as Controller or Processor of Personal Data.
 For the purposes of the CCPA (and to the extent applicable), Customer is the “Business” and DiligenceVault is the “Service Provider” (as such terms are defined in the CCPA).

 1.2 Processor’s Processing of Personal Data

-DiligenceVault may process the following categories of Personal Data about Users: (a)Information provided by Customer directly to DiligenceVault, including personal identification data or characteristics, such as your name, email address and IP address; (b) Information collected or generated by DiligenceVault, including information obtained through emails, call recordings, and website usage data (and other related data); (c) Customer’s Data as collected or processed in conjugation with the provision of the Services.
+DiligenceVault may process the following categories of Personal Data: (a)Information provided by User directly to DiligenceVault, including personal identification data or characteristics, such as your name, email address and IP address; (b) Information collected or generated by DiligenceVault, including information obtained through emails, call recordings, and website usage data (and other related data); (c) User’s data as collected or processed in conjugation with the provision of the Services.

 Customer acknowledges and agrees that (a) DiligenceVault’s affiliates may be retained as Sub- processors through written agreement with DiligenceVault and (b) DiligenceVault and DiligenceVault’s affiliates respectively may engage third-party Sub-processors in connection with the provision of the Services.

-Customer provides general authorization to DiligenceVault’s use of Sub-Processors on behalf of Customer.
+Customer provides general authorization to DiligenceVault’s use of Sub-Processors.
 The list of Sub-processors that are currently engaged by DiligenceVault is available via this link: https://diligencevault.com/sub-processors

 Before DiligenceVault engages a new Sub-processor, DiligenceVault will update the Sub-processor list and notify Customer.
 To object to a Sub-processor, Customer should follow the process stated in the next section “1.4 Objection Right for New Sub-processors”.